-To provide a safe and caring refuge for companion animals, inspire change through education, and support spay/neuter initiatives.
+To provide a safe and caring refuge for companion animals, inspire change through education, adoption, and spay/neuter initiatives.

 Animal Care Sanctuary envisions a society that acknowledges responsible, compassionate care and treatment of all animals.

 Commitment: Pledging to value and protect the life and dignity of all animals

 Kindness: Demonstrating respect, compassion, and integrity in our interactions